 The Multiplexing Flag subfield indicates the number of STAs that are multiplexed with P-matrix codes on the same set of tones in the same RU, and is encoded as the number of STAs minus 1.

-The total number of STAs, NSTA, that are scheduled to respond to the NFRP Trigger frame(#13318) is calculated using Equation (9-ax1).
+If the Associated/Unassociated subfield is set to 0, the total number of STAs, NSTA, that are scheduled to respond to the NFRP Trigger frame(#13318) is calculated using Equation (9-ax1).

 NSTA = 18  2BW  (MultiplexingFlag + 1)(#14197)